Blaizzy/mlx-embeddings/docs/Formula-Cookbook.md

 Check the package’s `README`.
 Does the package install with `./configure`, `cmake`, or something else?
 Delete the commented out `cmake` lines if the package uses `./configure`.

-If no compilation is involved and there are no `:build` dependencies, add the line `bottle :unneeded` since bottles are unnecessary in this case.
-Otherwise, a `bottle` block will be added by Homebrew's CI upon merging the formula's pull-request.

 ### Check for dependencies

 The `README` probably tells you about dependencies and Homebrew or macOS probably already has them.
 You can check for Homebrew dependencies with `brew search`.
 Some common dependencies that macOS comes with: